sirech/homepage2/src/pages/articles/2020-08-11-provisioning-a-network-load-balancer-with-terraform/index.md

   </figcaption>
 </figure>

-### A word on pricing
+What about costs?
 As you can see in the [pricing page](https://aws.amazon.com/elasticloadbalancing/pricing/), an NLB has a fixed price, plus a fairly arcane operating cost based on _Load Balancer Capacity Units (LCU)_.
 Honestly, the easiest way to monitor expenditures is by looking at previous months in the Cost Explorer.

-### The performance of an NLB
+Lastly, performance.
 An NLB _scales_ like there is no tomorrow.
-Each unique target ip can support 55000 simultaneous connections, and the whole thing should be merrily passing along requests long after your applications have collapsed in a smoking pile of ashes.
+Each unique target ip can support 55000 simultaneous connections, and the whole thing should be merrily passing along requests long after your applications have collapsed into a smoking pile of ashes.
+The word _managed_ is truly earned here, because you'll rarely have to do anything past the provisiniong.

 ## Conclusion

+Load balancers are an integral part of every cloud setup.
+It's a very broad topic as well, and thus I could only scratch the surface.
+However this is enough to get started with a very solid foundation.